AdobeDocs/campaign-classic.en/help/rn/using/documentation-updates.md

 ### November 2022 {#nov-2022}

 Updated Release Notes section with 7.3.2 improvements and patches.
-[Read more](rn-overview.md)
+[Read more](latest-release.md)

 Updated Compatibility Matrix with Teradata 17 support.
 [Read more](compatibility-matrix.md)

-The File and resource management section has been update with additional information on the **uploadWhiteList** attribute.
+The File and resource management section has been updated with additional information on the **uploadWhiteList** attribute.
 [Read more](installation/using/file-res-management.md)

-The documentation on security zones has been updated withn additional information on the allowDebug **attribute** attribute.
+The documentation on security zones has been updated withn additional information on the **allowDebug** attribute attribute.
 [Read more](installation/using/security-zones.md#recommendations)

 The migration guide has been updated.
 References to unsupported Adobe Campaign versions have been removed.
 [Read more](migration/using/about-migration.md)